Automattic/wp-calypso/client/blocks/comments/README.md

 # Comments

-A component that displays threaded comments.
+A component that displays threaded comments for a post.

 ## Props